GEQ-Portuguese-Adaptation/geq-portuguese-adaptation/README.md

 **Repository DOI:** `[Zenodo DOI — to be added]`

-A machine-readable citation is provided in [`CITATION.cff`](CITATION.cff).

 ## License

 The article states that the work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 The license for code and data may be specified separately if appropriate.
 In particular, the authors should consider using a software license for source code and an appropriate data license for datasets rather than assuming that the article's CC BY license is automatically the best license for every repository component.

-## Acknowledgements

-[Add acknowledgements, funding information, institutional support, and/or grant information here.]

 ## Contact